hphelion/documentation/devplatform/1.2/windows/windows_glazier_reference_guide.md

 Glazier can run in either Linux (Ubuntu recommended) or OSX.

 * <a href="http://download.virtualbox.org/virtualbox/4.3.26/VirtualBox-4.3.26-98988-OSX.dmg">Virtual box 4.3.26</a>
-* A retail, English Windows 2012R2 image.
+* A retail or volume licensed, English Windows 2012R2 image.
 Images for a development or test environment can be downloaded from MSDN; for a production environment, you must obtain an image through your OEM channel.
 * <a href="http://alt.fedoraproject.org/pub/alt/virtio-win/stable/virtio-win-0.1-81.iso">Windows VirtIO Image 0.1-81</a>

 ## Usage {#usage}